polanty/PolantyHotels/README.md

 As the admin I should be able to Manage Hotels (remove authorised hotels, add hotel along with its information( images and reelevant information), Manage reviews (Read, Delete), Manage Users (both admin and Business support ), manage Bookings (view booking information incase its processed but an error occurred from client side).

 # User Perspective

 As a user I want to be able to search for available hotels within any region , I want to be able to filter based on roomsize, pricing, location and distance.
 I should be able to perform all of these as a guest user , however I can only book these hotels only when I signUp to the platform, I can Login, Delete my account , Update my Information (password, profile picture, Name, email), I should be able to view details of each hotel, my bookings, my reviews, settings etc
-And I should get information about important stuff like email update, password update or changes to my Billing Information.
+And I should get notification about important stuff like email update, password update or changes to my Billing Information.

 # **Hotel Booking Platform — Full Product Model (Product Owner Perspective)**